Anna Richards CounsellinG & Consulting

 My Background

 Welcome.
-I was born and raised here in Vancouver, the traditional, ancestral, and unceded Indigenous territories of the ʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil-Waututh) First Nations.
-My decision to pursue counselling, conflict coaching and eventually, training arose from a profound desire to close the gap between what I felt and what I expressed outwardly.
-I decided to pursue a career that would teach me how to have difficult conversations with people with whom I didn’t always agree and take interpersonal risks that require the leap of vulnerability.
+I was born and raised here in Vancouver, B.C.
+My decision to pursue counselling, conflict coaching and eventually, training arose from a profound desire to close the gap between what I felt and what I could express outwardly.
+I decided to pursue a career that would teach me how to have difficult conversations with people with whom I didn’t always agree and take interpersonal risks that required confronting discomfort and listening to my gut.
 After spending a lifetime trying to shoehorn myself into versions of me that didn’t quite fit, I decided to examine in earnest what stood in my way.
 This relentless look inward informs my work, and it’s what I encourage in my clients the moment they step into the room.

-I have a masters in counselling psychology and am certified as a mediator and arbitrator.
+I have a masters in counselling psychology and am certified in third party mediation.
 I serve as vice-president at The Neutral Zone Coaching and Consulting in downtown Vancouver and am a faculty member at the Justice Institute of British Columbia in the program for Conflict Resolution.
 I am in training to become a certified AEDP therapist (Accelerated Experiential Dynamic Psychotherapy).
 AEDP is an emotion-based therapy that borrows from attachment theory and emphasizes the importance of the client-therapist relationship (visit the AEDP website for more info).

 Each person I work with comes into the room with their unique history and way of making sense of the world.
 My first goal is to listen deeply and join my clients where they are at.
 This work relies on a willingness to assume certain risks.
-It is a risk to come therapy; it is a risk to talk frankly about our unvarnished thoughts and feelings; it is a risk to surface old wounds that stubbornly limit our freedom of movement.
+It is a risk to come therapy; it is a risk to talk frankly about our unfiltered thoughts and feelings; it is a risk to surface old wounds that stubbornly limit our freedom of movement.
 In short, it takes courage to take an unsparing look at how we are standing in our own way.
-Only from there can we choose something new.

-I benefitted immensely from the therapy I have received throughout my life.
-It’s a tremendous privilege to accompany others across the inner landscape towards authentic self-expression and meaningful engagement with the world.
+I have benefitted immensely from the therapy throughout my life and it is a tremendous privilege to accompany others towards authentic self-expression and meaningful engagement with the world.

 About MY Work

 This work is a gift to me.
-I join individuals, couples, and groups to explore a number of issues ranging from childhood trauma, infidelity, depression and anxiety, abuse, workplace conflict, suicidality, gender transitioning, and feelings of worthlessness.
+I join individuals, couples, and groups to explore a number of issues ranging from childhood trauma, infidelity, depression and anxiety, abuse, workplace conflict, suicidality, and explorations of identity.

-My first goal is to cultivate a trusting relationship in which clients feel safe enough to explore challenging questions, take risks, and get acquainted with uncomfortable emotions like anger, fear, disgust, and sadness.
-Staying present while experiencing strong emotions helps us gain a sense of mastery in our lives.
-I am here to help you achieve this.
+My first goal is to cultivate a trusting relationship where clients can feel safe to explore challenging questions, take risks, and get more comfortable with uncomfortable emotions.

 Our emotions largely determine how we experience ourselves and the world around us; they offer vitality, joy, resilience and discernment.
-Acknowledging them and expressing them accurately to others takes a lot of practice for most of us.
-The payoff is a life that feels more authentic and free of confusion and indecision.
+Acknowledging and harnessing them for good takes practice.
+The payoff is a life that feels more authentic and relaxed.

 Sometimes experiences of trauma, neglect or serious loss can overwhelm our capacity to cope, leaving our authentic emotions buried under protective defences.
 Over time this leaves us feeling cut off from others, frustrated, and stuck.
 Having spent much of my life defended against real and perceived threats, I appreciate how challenging it can be to open up.

-While you set the agenda in each session, my job is to hold a container that’s big enough for whatever rises to the surface.
+While you set the agenda in each session, my role is to hold the space and get curious with you.
 Such exploration might leave you feeling vulnerable and uncomfortable, perhaps even angry.
 All of this is normal.
-My commitment is to suspend judgement, stay curious and extend kindness at every turn.

 Professional Qualifications